 - 14. Shorten Your Showers

-- 15. Use Water Bowls with Heaters
+- 15. Use Water Bowls With Heaters

 - 16. Spray Down Your Curtains